As a staff team and volunteer group of nearly six hundred, we support young people to make a positive difference in the

 Our story began in 1999.
 We were invited into a complex scene in Victor Harbor by SA Police and began implementing positive engagement strategies with school leavers converging in the area.
 By collaborating with the community, we were able to respond to the volatile situation and transform it into a safer celebration today known as the Schoolies Festival™.

 In 2000, we began delivering seminars in South Australian secondary schools and in 2002, we launched our education program, providing students with practical alcohol & other drug education.
 This has grown into a comprehensive whole-of-school program for both students in middle and senior school year levels as well as their parents and teachers.

 In November 2006, our volunteers wore green uniforms for the first time.
 The idea was to help identify the hard-working volunteer body more readily.
 The school leavers that year gave us the nickname Green Team, and we’ve worn the name with pride ever since.
-So officially, of 2007, our volunteer body became the Encounter Youth Green Team.
+So officially, as of 2007, our volunteer body became the Encounter Youth Green Team.
 Without the sacrificial service of our volunteers over all these years, we simply would not be able to do what we do.

 In early 2009, Encounter Youth received an invitation from SA Police to provide direct relief to vulnerable young people in the challenging social environment around Hindley Street.
 After conducting extensive assessment of the situation, we launched our intervention program in August 2011.